mpanunto/PanunTools/docs/README_GISSWorkflowAssistant.md

 To improve quality of life while performing the GISS Workflow, this tool does the following:
 1. Calculates geometry for all Event feature classes (optional, and only if geometries have changed)
-2. Inserts missing IrwinIDs, or replaces if incorrect (optional)
+2. Inserts missing IrwinIDs and CpxNames, or replaces if incorrect (optional)
 3. Checks for null values in IncidentName field (optional)
 4. Checks for case sensitivity issues and hidden spaces in IncidentName fields (optional)
 5. Checks for proper attribution so that Wildfire Daily Fire Perimeters are accessible to public (optional)